jeremytammik/tbc/a/1965_align_connectors.md

 }
 </pre>

-**Answer:** *How can I align the connectors?*

-Given two elements E and F containing connectors A and B with locations P and Q.
+**Answer:** To align the connectors, given two elements E and F containing connectors A and B with locations P and Q:

 Determine the difference between P and Q, the vector V = Q - P.
 If you translate the element E containing A by V, A will lie in exactly the same spot as B.
 If you don't want it in the exact same spot, but only vertically or horizontally aligned in some way, you need to adapt some of the coordinates of V accordingly.
 The translation can be accomplished using the [MoveElement method](https://www.revitapidocs.com/2023/aaddd413-01b0-2878-3f79-a281abb6d364.htm).
 Watch out that other attached elements are not moved as well.

-**Response:** Some improved pictures:
+**Response:** I added some improved pictures below.
 As far as understood, move element moves families/elements only.
-So, I find U vector and subtract P from it and find V vector you mentioned.
+So, I find U vector and subtract P from it and find the V vector you mentioned.
 In the way you mentioned, it works if two families placed in the same plane and orientation.
 In my case, none of axes are parallel.
 My problem starts after moving element.
 My aim is finding cross product of two Z axes that is perpendicular to both axes.
 And rotate it by angle.
-I am stuck in creating rotation axis along Z axis of cross product.
+I am stuck in creating a rotation axis along Z axis of cross product.
 As shown in the picture, cross product BasisX, Y, Z always give unit vectors.

 <center>